From Ignition to Extinction: Ensuring Success in Prescribed Burns

 Fatigue can set in quickly, making it easy to overlook small heat sources.
 Yet, cold trailing is critical to ensuring that all efforts and resources spent on containment aren’t wasted.
 Any remaining heat can reignite, undoing all the hard work.
 In prescribed burns, it helps prevent smoldering hotspots from flaring up into uncontrolled wildfires.

-Nova’s Hotspot plugin addresses this challenge.
+Nova’s Hotspot add-on addresses this challenge.

 Nova leverages the largest machine-learning dataset of low-altitude infrared imagery captured over wildfires to automatically map heat sources across the landscape.
 While mapping wildfires is important, pinpointing individual hotspots is a game changer.
 After a prescribed burn, you can fly a drone to ensure every heat source is extinguished.